 Wallet (with change): For parking, vending machines etc.,

 Video recorder: if you would like to take birth videos.

 Ear phones: So he can watch something without waking you or the baby.

 Swaddles: My hospital didn’t have a swaddle but the nurse did an excellent job of swaddling the baby with the hospital receiving blanket.
 If you want to swaddle your baby in a soft, comfortable and cute swaddling blanket, get a couple of these.

 Diapers: Again, the hospital provides a lot of diapers, they even let you take some with you when you leave.
 But, if you plan to use cloth diapers or diapers without chemicals then pack them.
 Your newborn will go through 10-12 diapers a day, so pack according to the number of days you will likely stay at the hospital.

-Diaper Cream: The one’s the hospital give most likely have petroleum and other unwanted harmful ingredients.
-In the newborn stage when you will be changing diapers a lot, your baby’s bum needs a lot of protection which a natural diaper cream like this one can provide.
+Diaper Cream: The one’s the hospital gives most likely have petroleum and other unwanted/harmful ingredients.
+In the newborn stage, when you will be changing diapers a lot, your baby’s bum needs a lot of protection which a natural diaper cream like this one can provide.

 Nail Clippers: Babies come out with big (and sharp) nails.
 Make sure to pack this item in your hospital bag.